SCMLA 74th ANNUAL CONFERENCE

 $121 single/double plus tax

 Please state you want the “South Central Modern Language Association rate” when making your reservations.
-All conference participants must reserve their rooms with the Sheraton Dallas Hotel by September 18, 2017 in order to receive the conference rate.
+All conference participants must reserve their rooms with the Renaissance Tulsa Hotel & Convention Center by September 18, 2017 in order to receive the conference rate.

 2016 CONFERENCE PROGRAM